janosj/mongodb-sa-demos/kafka-singleView-ics/README.md

 ICS demonstrates the ability to bring in sensor data using Kafka, along with some data modeling techniques that you can apply to time series data.

-Additional documentation for each demo can be found in their respective directories within the "run" folder.
+Additional documentation for each demo can be found in their respective "run" directories.